HackYourFuture/JavaScript2/Week1/README.md

 (2) JavaScript is aware and looks for this specific user action (The browser is listening for the event, in this case a `click` event)
 (3) JavaScript modifies the DOM as a result (A function that makes the body background color black is executed)

 The second step is called **listening for the event**.
-We do this by using a by the browser predefined function called `addEventListener()`, which we get from the `document` object in the browser.
-The browser needs to listen to the event in order to know what it should do ("make the body background color black") in case a certain event (`click`) happens to a certain element (`body`).
+We do this by using <!--a by is removed from here--> the browser predefined function called `addEventListener()`, which we get from the `document` object in the browser.
+The browser needs to listen for <!--to is change to for--> the event in order to know what it should do ("make the body background color black") in case a certain event (`click`) happens to a certain element (`body`).

 The third and final step is called **handling the event**.
 The term "handler" effectively means "taking care of" the event; the response to the event.
 The handler itself is nothing more than a function that executes more JavaScript code in order to manipulate a particular part of the page (either the element that experienced the event or a totally different part of the page).